Fredemus/va-filter/README.md

 # va-filter
-Virtual analogue filters. implemented as a VST3 and Clap plugin in Rust, using [Vizia](https://github.com/geom3trik/VIZIA) for the GUI.
+Virtual analogue filters. implemented as a VST3 and Clap plugin in Rust, using [Vizia](https://github.com/geom3trik/VIZIA) for the GUI and [nih-plug](https://github.com/robbert-vdh/nih-plug) for all the plugin boilerplate stuff.

 ## circuits
 This plugin currently has 3 circuit models: